 Boil together the ingredients for the sauce.
 Keep the flame low and allow it to simmer until the sauce is sticky and thick enough to coat the back of the spoon.

 If you have ground sesame, add it to the sauce once cooked.

 Remove the garlic before serving.

-Cool until just warm.
+Allow to cool until just warm.

-Serve this on its own or with sticky rice, plain boiled rice or garlic rice.
+Serve this on its own or with sticky rice, plain boiled rice, or garlic rice.

-The pure cane sugar is also a part of the series of brown sugars recommended.
+Pure cane sugar is also a part of the series of brown sugars recommended.

-To successfully thinly slice the steak the meat must be semi frozen, it is the tiny ice crystals that hold the meat together and allow us to carve it neatly.
-Alternately ask your butcher to slice it on his meat slicer.
+To successfully thinly slice the steak, the meat must be semi frozen.
+It is the tiny ice crystals that hold the meat together and allow us to carve it neatly.
+Alternately, ask your butcher to slice it on his meat slicer.